Oluwatobi92/Class_data_analysis/README.md

 - To utilize Power BI as the primary tool for data visualization and analysis, enabling interactive exploration of the dataset.
 ## <p align='left'/> Problem statement </p>
 Despite the increasing popularity of data analysis bootcamps, there remains a need to better understand the characteristics and backgrounds of the participants to tailor educational programs effectively.
 This project aims to address this gap by analyzing the demographic and educational data of SkilHarvest Data Analysis Bootcamp attendees, seeking to identify trends and patterns that can inform future program development and enhance the learning experience for all participants.
+## <p align='left'/> Data sourcing </p>
+The data utilized for this project was gathered through Google Forms, a versatile survey tool, which was distributed among the attendees of the SkilHarvest Data Analysis Bootcamp.
 ## <p align='left'/> Data transformation and cleaning </p>
 1. Updated the "Timestamp" column data type from "TIMESTAMP" to "DATESTAMP" for improved consistency.
 2. Trimmed leading & trailing spaces from the "Occupation" and "Country" columns to correct for inconsistencies